 Building your retirement savings is the first part of an important life plan.
 Once you get into the habit of regular saving for retirement, don’t leave your investment decisions on autopilot.

 As you can see, priorities and preferences can change over the course of your life.
-Review your retirement savings plan goals regularly to stay on track.
+Assess and adjust your retirement savings plan goals regularly to stay on track.
 You can live the life you want in retirement.